Daleks, the TARDIS

 This prop had the least in common with the old London Police Boxes, but the phone plaque at least regained its full frame and it also switched back to white text on a blue background whilst reverting to the original configuration of having the word "PUBLIC" appearing largest.
 One strange thing occurred however, as the letter 's' was dropped from the word "officers".

 Aside from a couple of changes of the lamp Two Police Boxes in Logopolis(including turning into an actual rotating Police car light in The Armageddon Factor) this prop remained in use for four of Tom Baker's middle years.
-However this Newbery prop made three guest appearances - One in Logopolis with a built up roof (making it look considerable better), then in Castrovalva, and finally in Black Orchid.
+However this Newbery prop made three guest appearances.
+For Logopolis it was fitted with a new built up roof (making it look considerable better) to portray a real police box (and the Master's TARDIS).
+Then it had its doors swapped for a fibreglass pair made from new moulds ahead of its appearances in Castrovalva and Black Orchid.

 It was during a refurbishment for the Castrovalva cameo, that the wording on the telephone plaque was changed which would have a knock-on effect in the 21st century.
 During the episode the TARDIS was only seen on its side and from a distance, but publicity photos of the new Doctor shows that where it used to say "officer and cars respond to urgent calls" it now says "officer and cars respond to all calls."